Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: TEXT -orbifold limits of K3 surfaces

-We first clarify the role of lattice automorphisms for the description of symmetries of $X$.
+We first clarify the role of lattice automorphisms for the description of symmetries of $(X,\omega)$.
+To simplify the exposition, we begin by focussing on the standard K\"ahler class $\omega$ of proposition \ref{hyperk}, while in remark \ref{generalsymmetries} we address the general case $\wt\omega$ with $V_3,\, V_4\in\R$, $V_3V_4>0$.
 Let $f\colon X\longrightarrow X$ denote a symmetry of $X$, and $\Phi:=f_\ast$ the induced map on the cohomology of $X$, such that by construction $\Phi\in\Aut(H^2(X,\Z))$.
 Here and in the following, we use the same letter $\Phi$ for the linear extension of $\Phi$ to $H^2(X,\R)$ or any subset of this vector space.
 By definition, $\Phi$ leaves invariant the cohomology classes which specify the complex structure and K\"ahler class of $X$, that is, according to proposition \ref{hyperk},

 Hence $\Phi$ induces an automorphism of the negative definite lattice $\Sigma^\perp\cap H^2(X,\Z)$.
 Note that by the results of the previous subsection, $\Sigma^\perp\cap H^2(X,\Z)$ is generated by $P$ and the glue vector